Conor Murphy

-Conor Terence Murphy (Irish: Conchúr Ó Murchú; born 10 July 1963) is an Irish republican Sinn Féin politician who is the Member of the Legislative Assembly of Northern Ireland for Newry and Armagh.
-He served as the Member of Parliament for Newry and Armagh from 2005 until 2015.
+Conor Terence Murphy (born 10 July 1963) is an Irish Sinn Féin politician, who has served as a senator for the Industrial and Commercial Panel since January 2025.
+He previously served as Minister for the Economy of Northern Ireland from 2024 to 2025.
+He served as a Member of the Legislative Assembly (MLA) for Newry and Armagh from 2015 until 2025, having previously served as the Member of Parliament for Newry and Armagh from 2005 to 2015, observing the Sinn Fein policy of abstentionism.

 Early life

 Murphy was born in Camlough, South Armagh and joined the Provisional Irish Republican Army (IRA) during the 1981 hunger strikes.
+He attended St Colman's College in Newry, County Down, during which time he was beaten and sexually groomed by headmaster Malachy Finnegan.
 In 1982 he was sentenced to five years in prison for IRA membership and possession of explosives.

 Political career

 Between 1989 and 1997, he was a Sinn Féin councillor on Newry and Mourne District Council for The Fews area, in South Armagh and South Down, and served as his party's group leader at that level.

 Assembly elections

 In 1998, Murphy was elected as one of his party's two Northern Ireland Assembly members for Newry and Armagh.
 He was re-elected, with two party colleagues, to the Assembly in 2003.
-He lives in Camlough, County Armagh with his wife Catherine, his daughter Áine and his son Oisín.
-He attended St Colman's College, Newry, Queen's University of Belfast (QUB), and the University of Ulster.

-In 2001, he contested the Newry and Armagh Westminster seat, coming second to incumbent Séamus Mallon of the Social Democratic and Labour Party (SDLP).
+In 2001, he contested the Newry and Armagh Westminster seat, coming second to incumbent Seamus Mallon of the Social Democratic and Labour Party (SDLP).
 When Mallon decided not to contest the seat again, Murphy became the clear favourite to win and was elected on 5 May 2005.